 Treatment depends on the cause of the nerve damage and may begin with treating an underlying condition.
 Prescription medications and different therapies are also available.

 Parkinson’s disease is a neurodegenerative disorder that affects an area of the brain called the substantia nigra.

 Symptoms of the condition develop gradually over the years.
 Problems with movement are usually the first signs.
 Other Parkinson’s disease symptoms include:

 Treatment for Parkinson’s disease involves a combination of lifestyle changes, medications, and therapies.
 Medications and physical therapy can help reduce muscle loss caused by Parkinson’s disease.

 Myasthenia gravis (MG) is a neuromuscular disorder that causes weakness in your voluntary skeletal muscles.
-It can affect people of any age, but is more common in women under the age of 40 and men older than 60.
+It can affect people of any age, but is more common in

 - muscle weakness in the arms, hands, legs, or feet